Ma al-'Aynayn: Early life and rise

 By 1870, Ma al-'Aynayn moved to the Saqiyat al-Hamra.
 He became the resident saint in that region promoting order and lessening social anarchy.
 From 1871 to 1872, he established Dār al-Ḥamrāʾ (دار الحمراء) which was a zawiya that served as his first headquarters.

+In 1879, Sultan Moulay Hassan I initiated a strategic effort to consolidate Moroccan authority over the Sahara by issuing a dahir (royal decree) appointing the influential scholar as his representative.
+The decree granted the Sheikh jurisdiction over a vast territory stretching from the Souss to the Saguia el Hamra and Tarfaya.
+This move was designed to counter the influence of regional commercial rivals and European colonial interests.

+Initially, Ma al-'Aynayn relied on his religious prestige rather than his official title to gain influence among the independent Saharan tribes.
+A major turning point occurred in 1888, following the Sheikh’s visit to the Sultan in Marrakech.
+Having secured significant military supplies and modern weaponry from the Makhzen, Ma al-'Aynayn began to openly assert his administrative and military authority.

+Following the death of Moulay Hassan I in 1894, the alliance shifted into a phase of intense logistical cooperation under the regency of Ba Ahmed.
+Recognizing the Sheikh as a vital barrier against French Saharan expansion, the Moroccan government began regular maritime resupply missions to Tarfaya.
+Starting in 1897, Ma al-Aynayn made annual visits to the royal court in Marrakech, while the Moroccan state-owned steamship "Turki", commanded by German officer Leonhard Karow, was deployed to deliver significant quantities of grain and merchandise to sustain the Sheikh’s regional operations.

 In 1898, Ma al-'Aynayn began building a Ribat in Smara, in the Spanish Sahara (present-day Western Sahara).
 His goal in creating the Ribat, which was previously just a water center for travelers, was to launch attacks on European colonial forces and particularly the French.
 The Moroccan sultan Abdelaziz assisted him in building the Ribat, as he sent craftsmen, materials, financing and arms.
 In 1902, he moved there creating among other things an Islamic library.